The Vanity of Our Efforts Without God

 Camel

 And Jesus said to His disciples, ‘Truly I say to you, it is hard for a rich man to enter the kingdom of heaven.
-Again I say to you, it is easier for a camel to go through the eye of a needle, than for a rich man to enter the kingdom of heaven.’
+Again I say to you, it is easier for a camel to go through the eye of a needle, than for a rich man to enter the kingdom of God.’
 When the disciples heard this, they were very astonished and said, ‘Then who can be saved?’
-And looking at them Jesus said to them, ‘With people this is impossible, but with God all things are possible’” (Matthew 19:23-26).
+And looking at them Jesus said to them, ‘With people this is impossible, but with God all things are possible.’”
+(Matthew 19:23-26).

 This is one of the difficult statements of Jesus.
 It almost seems as though He was discouraging a portion of His followers and future followers (the rich) from coming after Him.
 Yet His statement was not meant to be discouraging, but a warning of the potential danger that riches can be to one’s spiritual well-being.